 In the past, self-employed construction workers (subcontractors) were paid in cash.
 But this meant it was hard for HMRC to track what everyone owed in tax.
 These difficulties led HMRC to create the CIS in 1971, allowing them to tax you on your subcontractor earnings as soon as you’re paid out by your contractor.

 The types of jobs covered by CIS are:

 If you’re registered for the scheme, you only have only 20% tax deducted from your salary.
 When you’re not registered, your contractor deducts 30% from your wages.
 Unless you earn more than £50,270 per year, this is more than you owe, so you’ll have to claim any overpayment back at the end of the tax year.
 You do this by filing a tax return.

 This needs to be filed by 31st January the year after you worked.
 (Read more about the tax year dates for more info.)

 Beyond the technical side of things, some contractors may not accept you to work on their site unless you’re registered with CIS, so it’s worth finding that out before inquiring about work.
 The contractor will verify you with HMRC before you start.

-Because this is usually more than you should pay in tax, you can claim back a CIS tax rebate from HMRC in April of the following tax year.
-For most CIS construction workers, the average refund is £2,000.
+The 20% deduction usually works out as more than you owe in tax, so subcontractors can claim back a CIS tax rebate from HMRC in the April of the following tax year.
+For most CIS construction workers, the average refund is about £2,000.